FOOD DELIVERY & BIKE COURIERS: KNOW YOUR RIGHTS!

 I have to think a courier colliding with a non-working car driver is far more common on the streets of Toronto than two delivery drivers colliding.

-Here, you are also entitled to statutory no-fault Accident Benefits (which I have written about here) and can elect to receive these instead of WSIB.
-The no-fault Accident Benefits are usually preferential to WSIB.
+In this case you are entitled to statutory no-fault Accident Benefits (which I have written about here) and can elect to receive these instead of WSIB.
+The no-fault Accident Benefits are usually preferential to WSIB but you should always weigh your options in light of the severity of your injuries.

 Just to be clear, if you were involved in a bike/car crash as a courier or delivery person and the other driver was not covered by WSIB and was not in the course of their employment, you have a far higher chance of being able to elect to start a lawsuit than if the opposite is true.

-No matter which system you think applies to you, always get that driver’s driver license, plate and insurance information, report the incident to police and seek medical attention.
+No matter which system you think applies to you, always take photos, get the driver’s driver license, plate and insurance information, report the incident to police and seek medical attention.
 (Here's a step by step guide of what you should do if involved in an accident.)

 If you decide not to go with WSIB, it is important to notify WSIB right away that you are intending on pursuing a claim through car insurance (either yours or the driver’s who hit you) and not through the WSIB system.
 You should then apply for Accident Benefits to begin receiving health and wage benefits right away.